We don't like

 Only The Best For Our Babes

 Over the last three years, Bobbie’s built a dream team to create a dream formula, made up of scientists, nutritionists, and veterans in the formula space.
 The formula is manufactured at Perrigo, an FDA-inspected plant that’s produced baby formula for more than 20 years.
 Their simple, no-nonsense ingredients allow Bobbie to offer only the best of the best for our babies.
 “Milk is the crown jewel of our formula,” says Sarah and why the company chose to partner with Organic Valley, whose pasture-raised organic milk comes from cows who spend most of their lives grazing green pastures--Organic Valley is a staple at most grocery stores and a product all of us would consume, making it a product good enough for our babies too!
 Additionally, there are no added sugars in the formula—the sweetness comes from lactose—the same sugars found in breastmilk.

 Bobbie also knocks it out of the park when it comes to DHA amounts.
 DHA is the essential omega-3 fatty acid needed for babies’ brain and eye development and Bobbie has the highest levels out of any formula on the US market.

-Ingredients aside, paramount for new parents is seeing the baby’s temperament, i.e.how easily their child digests the formula, and if they are fussy or gassy along the way.
-Bobbie’s 60 to 40 whey to casein protein means there’s more of the easily digestible whey protein and is the exact ratio you’ll find in mature breastmilk.
-“You need a few goods days to see what the baby’s shits are like,” Laura says with a smile—that’s why the company offers a free full can of formula (all you have to pay for is shipping), which makes 26 bottles, for parents to test out before committing to the product.
+Ingredients aside, paramount for new parents is seeing the baby’s temperament, i.e. how easily their child digests the formula, and if they are fussy or gassy along the way.
+Bobbie’s 60 to 40 whey to casein ratio means there’s more of the easily digestible whey protein and is the exact ratio you’ll find in mature breastmilk.
+“You need a few goods days to see what the baby’s shits are like,” Laura says with a smile—that’s why the company offers 2 cans for $40 (which ships free), for parents to test out before committing long-term to the product.
 “Most companies give a sample for one bottle, but every mom knows you won’t know how the formula works after just one bottle.
 Being moms and parents ourselves, we knew that unless we gave parents a few days worth of formula to try, they wouldn’t know if it was a good fit for their baby.”